Tax Brackets v2.0: Interactive Income Tax Visualization and Calculator

 tax brackets diagram

-27 Responses to Understanding Tax Brackets: Interactive Income Tax Visualization and Calculator
+42 Responses to Tax Brackets v2.0: Interactive Income Tax Visualization and Calculator

 By far the best tool I have found for visualizing how income is distrubuted across the various tax brackets.
 Thanks so much for making this tool available.